sebkur/prototype-fund-projects/README.md

 * Status: Developing
 * Type: Relaunch

-### Search and Rescue Application:
+### Search and Rescue Application

-* A System to Improve the Coordination of volutran in the Medeteraian
+* A System to Improve the Coordination of Rescue Missions in the Mediterranean
 * Demo/Website: ?
 * Code: ?
 * Status: Developing
-* Type: New
+* Type: New Project

 ### Datenguide

-* A better interface for regional data
+* An Improved API and Website for Regional Statistics
 * Demo/Website: http://datengui.de
 * Code: https://github.com/datenguide
 * Status: Developing
-* Type: New
+* Type: New Project

 ### Atommüll-Atlas